prom-io/service-node_net/readme.md

 ## How it works

 Upon starting, service node performs the following steps:
-- Local database initialization.
-It is used for storing application-specific data such as information about genesis block and account initialization;
+- Distributed data storage node initialization (read [more](https://github.com/Prometeus-Network/dds) about the storage system, currently based on the fork of FileCoin);
 - Ethereum network connection.
 Service node registers itself in a private ethereum network by performing a call to a boot node.
 After that, it downloads blockchain